Investing Basics: A simple guide to fund pricing

-Spreads – the underlying assets may have a bid/offer spread – the difference between the cost of buying a share or selling a share in a company.
-On widely traded stocks the spread may be very small, and assets like cash have no spread; however, on small, illiquid stocks the spread can be significant.
+Assets may have a bid/offer spread – the difference between the cost of buying or selling a share in a company.
+The spread may be very small on widely traded stocks, or significant on small, illiquid stocks the spread can be significant.

-Transaction costs – external costs can include commissions, transfer fees and stamp duty.
-These costs vary widely, depending upon the type of asset and where they are – eg UK commercial property attracts 5% stamp duty land tax above £150k.
+External costs, including commissions, transfer fees and stamp duty.
+Costs vary widely, depending upon the type of asset and where they are.

-These charges mean there is a buying and a selling price for every fund: the quoted price depends on the pricing method.
+There is a buying and a selling price for every fund.
+The quoted price depends on the pricing method.

-Both methods seek to treat all investors fairly whether they are buying into or selling out of a fund, or staying invested.
+Managers seek to treat investors fairly whether they are buying into, or selling out of a fund, or staying invested.

-In the ordinary course of managing the fund, the costs for buying or selling assets are taken from its capital.
-When the fund expands or contracts due to investor flows additional transaction costs may arise.
+Ordinarily, the costs for buying or selling assets are taken from a fund’s capital.
+When the fund expands or contracts due to investor flows, additional transaction costs may arise.

 Most OEICS and some unit trusts operate on a single-price basis; investors can buy or sell shares from the fund manager at the same price.

-In the instance of significantly higher volumes, the fund manager can impose a ‘dilution adjustment’ to protect existing investors by transferring costs to investors joining or leaving the fund.
+In the instance of significantly higher volumes, the fund manager can impose a ‘dilution adjustment’ to protect existing investors, by transferring costs to those joining or leaving.

-Some funds are dual-priced with a separate buying price (quoted offer price) and selling price (quoted bid price); the difference is known as the spread.
+Some funds are dual-priced with a buying, quoted offer, price and a selling, quoted bid price.
+The difference is known as the spread.